10 FAQs About Nominee Directors in Hong Kong

 This article will look at ten FAQs about nominee directors in Hong Kong.

-Given that Hong Kong ranks high on the list of ease of doing business and lives up to the moniker of the world’s freest financial hub, many investors hold shares in various Hong Kong Companies.
+Given that Hong Kong ranks high on the list for ease of doing business and lives up to the moniker of the world's freest financial hub, many investors hold shares in various Hong Kong companies.

-However, some investors may be unwilling to publicize the details of investment and their beneficial ownership in these companies.
+However, some investors may want to remain anonymous and not publicize the details of their investment and their beneficial ownership in these companies.

 On the other hand, the Companies Ordinance makes it mandatory for company owners to disclose their identities.

-So the law allows for the appointment of nominee directors to protect the identity of the actual investor.
+So the law allows for the nominee director's appointment to protect the identity of the actual investor.

 Appointing such a third-party director can also help foreign investors avoid a hefty tax slip.